Frequently Asked Questions about the Nursing (RN & PN) Admission Process

 For the RN EVENING program, classes meet Monday through Thursday from approximately 4 pm to 9 pm and clinical rotations for the EVENING program typically run from approximately 2:30 pm to 11:30 pm.

 There are SOME Friday requirements for testing.
-There are no weekend requirements, however there are occasional weekend volunteer opportunities (optional/not required).
+There are no weekend requirements, however there are occasional weekend volunteer and or clinical opportunities (optional/not required).

 I have attended more than one college, but took my prerequisites at just one.
 Do I really need to have all of my official transcripts sent to the Admissions Office?